Noah is two years and 9 months old and suddenly his imagination has gone into over drive.

 Children learn best when they are engaging in ideas that they are interested in.
 They also show longer attention spans and better concentration when they are working on and playing with projects, themes or ideas that they love.
 So rather than offering children imaginative play scenes that you as an adult think they might be interested in, stop and think about your child – what really floats their boat right now?

-Set up a play scene following a theme or idea that your child is interested in right now and that they know really well.
+Set up a play scene following a theme or idea that your child is interested and that they know really well.
 Perhaps that is trains, or dinosaurs, or fairies, or wild animals.
 Starting with something familiar and loved will immediately grab and hold their attention.
 They will immediately know what to do with that dinosaur (since you’ve read them eleventy-hundred books about dinosaurs) and will quickly and easily fall into imaginative play.

 Collect a Bunch of Items to Use.